Edinburgh Hogmanay: A very special New Year celebration

 We Scots love a celebration.
 So the idea of making New Year a one night event was never likely.
 The first of the three days for Edinburgh Hogmanay begins with a good old Viking invasion.
 The Torchlight Procession on the 30th December involves thousands of people carrying large torches through the streets of Edinburgh.
 Leading the march are a troop of Shetland Viking warriors in a re-enactment of centuries past.

 Even this is surpassed though by the party that follows 24 hours later.
 Around 80,000 visit the Street Party at Princes Street every year.
 They are entertained by live music from top acts in the concert in Princes Street Gardens.
 The atmosphere on this night is as good as anywhere.
 The deafening chants of Auld Lang Syne at midnight brings together all of Edinburgh Hogmanay’s multinational visitors in a warm embrace.
 The magnificent backdrop of Edinburgh Castle adds to this visually spectacular show.
 Other top spots to watch the fireworks include Calton Hill and Arthur’s Seat.
-As top travel blogger Nomadic Samuel discusses in this post, it really is an extraordinary time to visit Edinburgh.
+It really is an extraordinary time to visit Edinburgh.